niedbalski/libbacktesting/README.md

 The library is composed of the following 3 components:

-  1) **The feed/file loader**: Loads a stream of ticks from a stream source or directly from a CSV/Txt file.
+  1. **The feed/file loader**: Loads a stream of ticks from a stream source or directly from a CSV/TXT file.

-  * Example of usage: Creates a new csv loader and set 2 price conditions for each found tick.
+  *Example of usage*: Creates a new csv loader and set 2 price conditions for each found tick.

   ```C